bvic23/VinceRP/README.md

 // Define a calculated variable which ignores 0 let y = y.ignore(0)

-// When we send a 0
+// When we push a 0
 x <- 0

 // Then nothing changes
 print(y*) // 1

-// When we send a non-zero
+// When we push a non-zero
 x <- 5

 // Then value of y will be 5